 Becoming an LPN in Honolulu

 The metropolitan area of Honolulu is the capital of Hawaii and epicenter of paradise.
 Located on the island of Oahu, Honolulu spreads toward the southeastern shores, offering residents and visitors alike, a variety of nightlife, arts and culture, along with some of Hawaii’s most historic landmarks.
-The Unites States Census Bureau estimates that in 2013, Honolulu had approximately 983,429 residents, making up about seventy-five percent of Hawaii’s population.
+The Unites States Census Bureau estimates that residents in this area make up the majority of Hawaii’s population.

-Careerinfonet.org projects a 16% increase of Licensed Practical Nurses in Hawaii, from 1,290 employees in 2010 to 1,500 by 2020.
-Currently, there are 870 LPN’s in Honolulu.
-The annual average annual salary for LPN’s in Honolulu of $44,700 is more than the national median income of $41,500, according to the Bureau of Labor Statistics for licensed practical nurses in Hawaii.
+There is projected to be an increase of Licensed Practical Nurses in Hawaii in the coming years.
+The average annual salary for LPNs in Honolulu is more than the national median income, according to the Bureau of Labor Statistics for licensed practical nurses in Hawaii.

-Hawaii has 30 hospitals and the U.S. News & World Report ranked three of Honolulu’s as High-Performing: Queen’s Medical Center, Kaiser Permanente Moanalua Medical Center and Straub Clinic and Hospital.
-Additionally, out of the 47 nursing homes in Hawaii, 27 of them are in Honolulu.
-LPN’s also have the opportunity to aid more than 264,000 local active duty and retired military personnel at The Tripler Army Medical Center, the largest Army medical treatment facility in the Pacific Basin.
-Upon graduation, LPN’s will be privy to a variety of medical facilities, and begin their careers.
+Hawaii has about 30 hospitals including Queen’s Medical Center, Kaiser Permanente Moanalua Medical Center, and Straub Clinic and Hospital.
+Additionally, out of the nearly 50 nursing homes in Hawaii, about half of them are in Honolulu.
+LPNs also have the opportunity to aid more than 260,000 local active duty and retired military personnel at The Tripler Army Medical Center, the largest Army medical treatment facility in the Pacific Basin.
+Upon graduation, LPNs will be privy to a variety of medical facilities, and begin their careers.